MonkeManX/monkemanx.github.io/content/posts/When_does_a_something_deserve_moral_considerations.md

 Thus, if we would define a person as beginning as a fertilized egg, and we consider that under law every person should be treated equal.
 Wouldn't this lead to the following: A woman that has a 1 day fertilized egg inside her and exercises too hard which lead to a "miscarriages" (which she might not even know happened) should be punished under said law?
 No sane person, would consider imprisoning a woman because she exercised too much, which lead to the death of a 1 day fertilized egg, as just.

+Some might say this is a unfair comparison to make, but is it?
+Let's say a parent feed their infant the wrong food and the infant died because of an allergy.
+Or let's say a parent made sport with the infant on the back and during the excesses, the parent landed on their back by accident killing the infant.
+In both of these scenarios, the parent would definitively be accused of at least accidental cause of death if not murder and most likely convicted.
+So if a fertilized egg is a person, shouldn't be the same be true for the egg?
+If this shouldn't hold for the egg (which most people would agree should be the case) the only other possibility is that an fertilized egg is less than a person.

 The Arguments stated here, have more to do with practical considerations and moral intuition then with rigorous ethical theory, thus they should be taken with a grain of salt, nonetheless both factors are important when considering ethical rules.
 Because a very impractical or counter-intuitive rule most likely won't be followed.

 I want to further address the "sliding-argument", which argues that if one wants to define a fertilized egg as not a person, but a fetus as a person, there should be a morally relevant fact that differentiates them.
 Which I want to do in the following section.